raguay/Notes-fman/README.md

 If you have the [Open With Editor](https://github.com/raguay/OpenWithEditor) plugin installed and configured, then this plugin will use the editor your select with that plugin to edit the notes file.
-Otherwise, it will use the fman edit command to edit the file.
+Otherwise, it will use the fman's built-in `open_with_editor`  command to edit the file with a system defined program.

 ### Features